Drought in Turkey: 2007–2008

+20th century

+There were droughts in 1907–1908, 1928, and often since the 1970s, including 1999.

 Earlier

-A severe drought coincided with the collapse of the Hittte Empire around 1198–1196 BC.
-And more recently in 1804, 1876, 1928, and often since the 1970s.
+A severe drought coincided with the collapse of the Hittite Empire around 1198–1196 BC.
+There were droughts in the mid to late 1300s, 1804 and 1876.

 Climate

 Weather patterns

 Most of the climate of Turkey in the interior is a semi-arid climate and on the south and west coasts a Mediterranean climate which are characterized by summer drought.
 Turkey's climate is affected by the North Atlantic oscillation (NAO), the Mediterranean Circulation Index, and the Southern Oscillation Index.

 Climate change

 Due to climate change, extreme droughts and water scarcity are predicted to increase, for example in Ankara Province.
+A 2025 UN report concluded that 88% of Turkey's land area faces desertification by the year 2030.
+The report says that without taking drastic measures Turkey will face major environmental damage, and water and food shortages.

 Geography

 Parts of the country are arid or becoming arid.
 Between 1931 and 2010 extreme drought occurred in 3% of the country, severe drought in 4% and moderate drought in 7%.
 The lowest precipitation in Turkey is around Lake Tuz at around 35 cm per year.

-Desertification risk
+Desertification and wildfire risk

 More than 60% (51.5 mil. ha) of environmentally sensitive areas are fragile and critical.
 Shrinking lakes may be due to reduced precipitation being part of climate change, and increased water use by agriculture.
+Droughts make wildfires more likely.